Raushan2709/Factorial-C/README.md

 # Factorial-C
- this is program for finding factorial opof given number from user..
+ this is program for finding factorial of given number from user..